jarekratajski/etaWs/presentation/ws_material.md

 go to main folder

-`> ./gradlew :frame:run`
+`> ./gradlew run`

-If You get error about missing javafx library you have to install it (on ubuntu sudo apt-get install openjfx)
+If You get an error about missing javafx library you have to install it (on ubuntu sudo apt-get install openjfx)

-## exercise

-We are doing
+Check article:

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 If You click on **next** button of **auto**  nothing happens.